harikrishna180607/2a_Stop_and_Wait_Protocol/README.md

 # 2a_Stop_and_Wait_Protocol
 ## AIM
-To write a python program to perform stop and wait protocol
+To perform stop and wait protocol a python program
 ## ALGORITHM
 1. Start the program.
 2. Get the frame size from the user